msr4ps-workshops/msr4ps/content/msr4ps2022/call.md

 Workshop papers must follow the [ESEC/FSE 2022 Format and Submission Guidelines](https://2022.esec-fse.org/track/fse-2022-how-to-submit).
 The workshop follows a _double-blind peer review_ process, aligned with [ESEC/FSE's Double-Blind Review Process' policies](https://2022.esec-fse.org/track/fse-2022-how-to-submit).
 Papers submitted must not reveal the authors’ identities in any way, omitting the names from the submission and referring to self-citations in the third person.
 The only **exception** will be dataset and tools papers, which will employ an optional _single-blind review process._

 All submitted papers will be reviewed regarding technical quality, relevance, significance, and clarity by the program committee.
-All workshop papers should be submitted electronically in PDF format through the workshop website.
+All workshop papers should be submitted electronically in PDF format through the workshop website (_ACM Format, Double Columns_).
 Accepted papers will become part of the workshop proceedings.

 The workshop welcomes the following types of submissions: